Healthy Snickers

 5. Storage instructions

 • Easy to make.
-For how many elements go into making these bars, they come together effortlessly, and most of the time spent making them is patiently waiting for them to firm up in the fridge.
+For the numerous elements that go into making these bars, they come together effortlessly, and most of the time spent making them is spent patiently waiting for them to firm up in the fridge.

 • Layered with flavor.
-Like millionaire bars, there’s literally layer upon layer of rich and decadent filling.
+There’s literally layer upon layer of rich and decadent filling.

 • Almond meal.
 I recommend using almond meal, not almond flour, since we want the coarse texture from the skins to add a chewy bite.

 • Coconut flour.
-One of my go-to flours for no-bake recipes since it gives a nice cakey texture and absorbs moisture well.
+One of my go-to flours for no-bake recipes, as it provides a nice, cakey texture and absorbs moisture well.

 • Maple syrup.
 For essential sweetness and to bind the dry ingredients together.